 Slow fashion isn’t about never buying new clothes, rather it’s about making more informed, thoughtful decisions about our purchases.

 If you want to learn more about the truth behind fast fashion I highly recommend watching The True Cost documentary (available on Netflix).
-If you prefer reading then I recommend reading Lucy Siegle’s book ‘To Die For: Is Fashion Wearing out the World?’, you can purchase the book here
+If you prefer reading then I recommend reading Lucy Siegle’s book ‘To Die For: Is Fashion Wearing out the World?’, you can purchase the book here.
+Another useful book is ‘Overdressed: The Shockingly High Cost of Cheap Fashion’ by Elizabeth Cline, you can purchase the book here.

 I have written a few blog posts on the topic which you may also want to read